Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

-Hence, the price to pay for the projection is no more than a factor of two in the spectral norm error, which does not affect the order of the convergence rate.
+Hence, the price to pay is no more than a factor of two, which does not affect the order of the convergence rate.
 In practice, the projection amounts to truncating the eigenvalues as $\max\{\lambda_j,\varepsilon\}$ \citep[p.399]{boydandvanderberghe2004}.
 The projected matrix is clearly also differentially private, as it results from a deterministic post-processing step applied to a differentially private output. \end{remark}